Cocoa Beach, Florida: City Manager

 The City Manager is appointed by the City Commission and is responsible for the city's day-to-day operations.
 The city's charter has established a separation of powers and responsibility between the Commission and the Manager; the elected commission establishes policy that the manager and staff carry out.
 The City Manager conducts day-to-day operations through four city departments: Administrative, Public Safety, Utilities, and Recreation.
 Charles Billias was the City Manager from 1998 until October 2012.
 Bob Majka was the City Manager from 2012 until 2015.
-Jim McKnight is the current city manager.
+As of 2023, Robin R. Hayes is the current city manager.

 Crime Rate

 In 2016, the crime index for the Cocoa Beach is 14 in 100.
 Where 100 is safest and 0 is most unsafe.
 Cocoa beach is safer than 14% of cities in the United States.
 The crime rate of Cocoa Beach is higher than Florida where chances of becoming a victim is 1 in 264, while in Cocoa Beach it is 1 in 183 people.
 Below is the chart for the crime rate of violent nature in Cocoa beach.
-It is important to note that this is a single year and may not represent the municipality as a whole, over a broader period of time.
+This is a single year and may not represent the municipality as a whole over a broader period of time.